 If you're a council tenant, Right to Buy could be your way to become a home owner.
 There's no lengthy search for a dream home, you get a discount and may not even need a deposit.
 A mortgage broker can help you find the right mortgage to use.

-How does Right to Buy work?
+How much is the Right to Buy discount?

 Am I eligible for Right to Buy?